-Search the documents of the Civil Rights Movement, and you’ll find the word “privilege” rarely occurs.
-In the 1960s, we saw a three-tiered world: the majority had rights, the rich had privileges, and minorities were oppressed.
+In the histories of the Civil Rights Movement, the word “privilege” rarely occurs.
+In the 1960s, most of us simply believed the majority had rights, the rich had privileges, and minorities were oppressed.
 We wanted to end oppression and privilege so everyone would have the same rights.

 For most of my life, a privilege was a special treatment for a tiny minority, contest winners and rich people.
 Which makes sense—”privilege” comes from the Latin for “private law”, meaning the privileged play by different rules than the public.